What Is Blockchain Technology and How Does It Work?

 Blockchain is transforming finance, supply chain, healthcare, real estate, and government by enabling secure transactions, transparent tracking, and fraud-proof record keeping without intermediaries.

-The financial industry leads blockchain adoption.
+Financial services lead blockchain adoption.
 Cross-border payments that once took days now settle in seconds.
-Blockchain enables securities trading, lending, and insurance with greater efficiency while reducing fraud through tamper-proof transaction records.
 Cryptocurrency exchanges use blockchain to process millions of trades daily.

 What Are the Advantages of Blockchain Technology?